Suru2005-shri/Student-Prediction-System/README.md

 **Q: How would you deploy this?**
 > Package the `predict()` function behind a FastAPI endpoint, containerize with Docker, and deploy to AWS Lambda or a cloud VM.
 The Streamlit app demonstrates the UI layer already.

-**Q: How did you handle class imbalance?**
-> Used `class_weight="balanced"` in all classifiers and evaluated on weighted F1 score to prevent grade-A bias in the majority class.

 ---